maperial/maperial.github.io/concepts/index.md

 ### Minifier
 A Minifier is a view to zoom out your map, with the same center.
+It allows to understand where is situated the area using a lower zoom.

 {% highlight js %}
 var minifier = map.addMinifier(options);